yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 Release planning, the process of deciding which features and quality level should be included in which release [3], which is both a cognitively and computationally difficult problem, is classified as a wicked problem since different kinds of uncertainty make it difficult to formulate and solve the problem.
 Moreover, the objective of release planning is to ’maximize the benefit’; however, the difficulty lies in how to give a measurable definition of ’benefit’[4].

+#### Reference

+[1]B. Regnell, R. B. Svensson, and K. Wnuk, “Can we beat the complexity of very large-scale requirements engineering?,” in Requirements Engineering: Foundation for Software Quality, Springer, 2008, pp. 123–128.

+[2]M. S. Feather, S. L. Cornford, and M. Gibbel, “Scalable mechanisms for requirements interaction management,” in Requirements Engineering, 2000.
+Proceedings.
+4th International Conference on, 2000, pp. 119–129.

+[3]Introducing Support for Release Planning of Quality Requirements -An Industrial Evaluation of the QUPER Model

+[4]A Case Study Evaluation of the Guideline-Supported QUPER Model for Elicitation of Quality Requirements

+[5]Scaling Up Requirements Engineering –Exploring the Challenges of Increasing Size and Complexity in MarketDriven Software Development
 ###Articles
 ####•The Art and Science of Software Release Planning